adlnlp/doc_gcn/README.md

 ### Feature Extractors

-### Desired Json or Pickle file for feeding into GCN
+### Desired Json or Pickle file farmat for feeding into GCN

 ## Graph Construction
 Generally, the constructed graphs can be divided into two types.